 For NTU students returning as Learning Advocates, you will have the opportunity to extend your experience in an additional role and express your interest to be a Children’s University Advocate.
 This role will support the admin needs and some delivery of educational activities for Yr 5 pupils in selected schools.

 Outreach Ambassadors support a wide range of projects across the Centre for Student and Community Engagement.
 The projects and activities Outreach Ambassadors support take place in school and on campus to pupils aged 9-18 and to young people transitioning into Higher Education.
 By leading groups and sharing their own educational experience Outreach Ambassadors embody key characteristics such as resilience, enthusiasm and positivity towards education and use this to act as a role model for young people.
 Work is available on a casual basis, however there is a minimum commitment throughout the academic year of 20 hours.
 This is a paid opportunity currently offered to NTU students only.

 Important information for prospective applicants

-Successful applicants are then required to attend two full-day training sessions for their scheme;
+Successful applicants are then required to attend two, compulsory, full-day training sessions for their scheme as follows: